jpcr9/EZfix/Readme.md

 - Administrator privileges (EZfix needs these to inspect disks, services, and the registry, and will prompt Windows' standard elevation dialog for them)

-## Getting started
+## Quick Start

-### Just want to run it? (no PowerShell experience needed)

-1. Click the green **Code** button on this repository, then **Download ZIP**.
+1. Go to Releases and download the latest EZfix ZIP.
-2. Extract the ZIP somewhere convenient (right-click it → **Extract All**).
+2. Extract the ZIP.
-3. Open the extracted folder and double-click **`Launch-EZfix.bat`**.
-4. Windows will show one or two security prompts the first time - see **Windows security warnings** below, this is expected.
-5. The EZfix control panel opens.
-Click a button.

-That's it - no need to open PowerShell, type any commands, or install anything by hand.
+3. Double-click Launch-EZfix.bat.
+4. Approve the Windows administrator prompt.
+5. EZfix will check its prerequisites and open the troubleshooting interface.

+No PowerShell experience required.

 #### Windows security warnings